LLNL/units/docs/user-guide/python.rst

 This will produce `20 m/s = 44.7387258411 mph`

-See the pypi_ for a complete description of all methods and functions
+See the pypi_ landing page for a complete description of all methods and functions.

 .. _pypi: https://pypi.org/project/units-llnl/